 * Exhibited at MoOD Brussels, 2017.

 This experiment looks at the performative qualities of spontaneous monofilament snarls and explores their formation in knitted samples.
 The idea of using monofilament snarls as dynamic elements in textiles, arose from the exploration with twisted and coiled polymeric actuators as part of my doctoral research, and in particular, through an early experiment on the heat-responsive capacity of manually formed snarl yarns.

-Snarling is a common behaviour in twisted yarns, very much avoided in post-spinning processes within the textile industry, with exception of the production of fancy yarns .
-However, in the context of deployable textiles, snarls may offer opportunities to explore dynamic effects in the fabric structure while these are handled, e.g., through stretching.
+Snarling is a common behaviour in twisted yarns, very much avoided in post-spinning processes within the textile industry, with exception of the production of fancy yarns.
+However, in the context of deployable textiles, snarls may offer opportunities to explore dynamic effects in the fabric structure when these are, for example, stretched.

 The samples developed to explore this idea were produced using a flat knitting, multigauge Stoll machine.
 Prior to knitting, I prepared the monofilament by inserting a high twist using an AGTEKS Direct Twist® 2A machine.

-As a strategy to allow monofilament snarls to spontaneously form once tension was released, after the samples were knitted, I implemented long floats.
+I implemented long floats as a strategy to allow monofilament snarls to spontaneously form once tension was released, after the samples were knitted.
 To test different float lengths and patterns, I created samples using a non-twisted monofilament.

-The selected float length and pattern was then knitted with the high-twist monofilament, allowing the snarls to spontaneously form, as the samples were being knitted.
+The selected float length and pattern was then knitted with the high-twist monofilament, allowing the snarls to spontaneously form as the samples were knitted.